Marietta Georgia DUI Lawyer

 Legal Representation

-Hiring a DUI defense attorney is essential, but legal fees vary based on the complexity of your case.
+Hiring a Georgia DUI lawyer is essential, but legal fees vary based on the complexity of your case.
 Expect to pay anywhere from $2,000 to $10,000 or more, particularly if your case goes to trial.

 License Reinstatement and Administrative Costs